Title: Portraits of the Artists (FS II.17)

 Medium: Screenprint on one hundred polystyrene boxes in ten colors.

 Edition: 200, 25 lettered A-Y. A small initial and number are incised on a box printed with Warhol’s portrait.

 Portraits Of The Artists 17

 Warhol was part of a very exclusive group of artists that the famous and influential New York dealer, Leo Castelli, represented.
-In 1967 Warhol created Portraits of the Artist 17 that depicts the portraits of 10 artists chosen and represented by Castelli.
-Sticking with Warhol’s signature style of repetition, he multiplied the artists’ portraits ten times in ten different colors on 3-D polystyrene boxes, measuring at approximately 2” x 2”.
+In 1967, Warhol created Portraits of the Artist 17 that depicts the portraits of 10 artists chosen and represented by Castelli.
+Sticking with his signature style of repetition, Warhol multiplied the artists’ portraits ten times in ten different colors on 3-D polystyrene boxes, each measuring at approximately 2” x 2”.

 Portraits Of The Artists 17 As Part of Andy Warhol’s Larger Body of Work

 The 100 boxes totaled to approximately 20” x 20” when lined up.
-The artists include Robert Morris, Jasper John Roy Lichtenstein, Larry Poons, James Rosenquist, Frank Stella, Lee Bontecou, Donald Judd, Robert Rauschenberg and Andy Warhol himself.
-Contrary to popular belief Warhol was not chosen by Castelli to create the work as part of an exhibition to celebrate the tenth anniversary of his Upper East Side gallery.
-According to art publisher Rosa Esman there never was an opening, and the rumor that Warhol made extra boxes that includes other artists is a mere myth.
+The artists include Robert Morris, Jasper John, Roy Lichtenstein, Larry Poons, James Rosenquist, Frank Stella, Lee Bontecou, Donald Judd, Robert Rauschenberg and Andy Warhol himself.
+Contrary to popular belief, Warhol was not chosen by Castelli to create the work as part of an exhibition to celebrate the tenth anniversary of his Upper East Side gallery.
+According to art publisher Rosa Esman, there never was an opening.
+Additionally, the rumor that Warhol made extra boxes that includes other artists is a mere myth.